ImperialCollegeLondon/RSEBlog/docs/posts/20241021_hacktoberfest24.md

 [SWMManywhere](https://imperialcollegelondon.github.io/SWMManywhere/) is a tool to synthesise urban drainage network models (UDMs) using publicly available data such as street networks, DEMs, and building footprints, across the globe.
 It also provides tools for generating SWMM input files and performing simulations for the synthesised UDMs.

-Also only one issue was tackled during the event by our colleague Tom Bland, [setting up Codecov in the repo](https://github.com/ImperialCollegeLondon/SWMManywhere/pull/304), but it brought up a lot of trouble due to a bug in Codecov, apparently.
-The lessons learnt have been used for other projects, so it was time well spent!
+One issue was tackled during the event by our colleague Tom Bland, [setting up Codecov in the repo](https://github.com/ImperialCollegeLondon/SWMManywhere/pull/304), but it brought up a lot of trouble due to a bug in Codecov, apparently.
+The lessons learnt have been used for other projects, so it was still time well spent!

+Another job was tackled by our colleague James Turner, where the map data downloader was enhanced to [only download a box-bounded subset of buildings data](https://github.com/ImperialCollegeLondon/SWMManywhere/pull/334), rather than all data, significantly reducing the final download size.
+This involved interfacing with the [Overture Maps Foundation](https://overturemaps.org/)'s public API to filter and download the map data.

 ### PyCSVY – Diego Alonso Alvarez​